kosmotique/kosmotique.github.io/_posts/2014-03-01-griechenland-3.md

 ---
-title: Austeritätspolitik und Gesundheit in Griechenland: Die Social Clinic of Solidarity in Thessaloniki
+title: Austeritätspolitik und Gesundheit in Griechenland.
+Die Social Clinic of Solidarity in Thessaloniki
 date:  2014-03-01 20:00:00 +0100
 ---